+Never smoke or vape while working with fuel.
 Fuel vapors can explode causing injury or death.
-Do not smoke while refueling.
 Keep sparks, flames, and hot components away.

-6.8.4 Safety Curtains
+6.9.4 Safety Curtains

 Each feed hopper is designed with an internal rubber/belting curtain to prevent chips and debris from coming out of the hopper when working.
 Check the condition of the curtain each day prior to starting.
 Replace the curtain if torn, damaged or missing to minimize the chance of material coming out of the feed hopper.